quandl/quandl-python/FOR_DEVELOPERS.md

 ### Download Entire Database (Bulk Download)

-To get the url for downloading all dataset data of a database:
+To get the url for downloading all dataset data in a database:

 ```python
 quandl.Database('ZEA').bulk_download_url()
 => "https://www.quandl.com/api/v3/databases/ZEA/data?api_key=tEsTkEy123456789"
 ```

-To bulk download all dataset data of a database:
+To bulk download all dataset data in a database:

 ```python
 quandl.Database('ZEA').bulk_download_to_file('/path/to/destination/folder_or_file_path')